-• The project has previously been stalled pending provision of data by external collaborators and then by COVID-19.
-Data assembly and quality checking of the various datasets by external collaborators is expected to occur in 2022.

-• Exploratory analyses and initial classification trees are expected to be run by IATTC staff in 2022.
+- The project had previously been stalled pending provision of data by external collaborators and then by COVID-19.
+Data assembly and quality checking of the various datasets by external collaborators was completed in late 2022. - Exploratory analyses and initial classification trees commenced in late 2022, and results were sent to the Principal Investigator at the Massachusetts Division of Marine Fisheries.
+Collaborative discussions and initial manuscript drafts are expected to occur in 2023.